aws-samples/Unlock-GenAI-Powered-Insights-from-Your-Amazon-RDS-PostGreSQL-Data-with-Amazon-Q-Business/README.md

 1. Log in to the AWS Management Console.
 2. Navigate to the CloudFormation service.
 3. Click "Create stack" and select "With new resources (standard)".
-4. Choose "Upload a template file" and select the CloudFormation script.
+4. Choose "Upload a template file" and select the CloudFormation script(rds-postgresql-main-template.yaml).
 5. Fill in the required parameters, such as the database username and key pair name.
 6. Review the stack details and create the stack.